Uniti Group Inc. to Present at - GuruFocus.com

 LITTLE ROCK, Ark., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (“Uniti”) ( UNIT) announced today that its President and Chief Executive Officer, Kenny Gunderman, and Vice President, Finance and Investor Relations, Bill DiTullio, are scheduled to present at the Raymond James 44th Annual Institutional Investors Conference.
-The presentation is scheduled for 11:00 AM EST on March 6, 2023 in Orlando, FL.
+22, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (“Uniti”) ( UNIT) announced today that its Senior Vice President, Chief Financial Officer and Treasurer, Paul Bullington, and Vice President, Finance and Investor Relations, Bill DiTullio, are scheduled to present at the J.P.
+Morgan 2023 Global High Yield and Leveraged Finance Conference.
+The presentation is scheduled for 9:15 AM EST on March 7, 2023 in Miami, FL.

-You may access a live webcast of the event on Uniti’s website at www.uniti.com under the Investors tab.
-The webcast will be available for replay for a limited time on Uniti’s website following the presentation.
+This presentation will not be webcast, however, investor materials will be made available on Uniti’s Investor Relations website at investor.uniti.com under the Investors tab.

 ABOUT UNITI